Singapore at the 2025 World Aquatics Championships

-Singapore will compete at the 2025 World Aquatics Championships in Singapore from 11 July to 3 August 2025.
+Singapore competed at the 2025 World Aquatics Championships in Singapore from 11 July to 3 August 2025.
 They were also the host country of the championships.

 Singapore sent its largest contingent of athletes, 72, to the Championships.

 Competitors

 The following is the list of competitors in the Championships.

 Athletes by discipline

 The following is the number of competitors who will participate at the Championships per discipline.